anuj-cloud/loginFuctionality/README.md

 It is demo for login functionality with react and firebase.

-In order to use this code one need to create a firebase project and put the project information in a .env.local file present in the root of this directory.
+In order to use this code one need to create a firebase project and put the project information in  ".env.local" file present in the root of this directory.

 ## Available Scripts